jaju/pycon-2025-distributed-network-training/README.md

 ## Data

-- CIFAR‑10 (optional): `just download-data` (defaults to `./data`).
+- CIFAR‑10: `just download-data` (defaults to `./data`).
 - Synthetic data is on by default in teaching scripts and reference quick runs for fast iteration.
+This is a fallback if you cannot download CIFAR‑10.

 ### About the Dataset